Cutleast/FOMOD-Creation-Kit/README.md

 5. For your language to show up in MMM's settings: add a line, similar to the existing languages, under `class Language(BaseEnum):` in [localisation.py](./src/core/utilities/localisation.py).
 For example, for French: `French = "fr_FR"`.
 6. Optional: Run `compile_qts.bat && uv run src\main.py` and change the language in *Settings* to your translation (and restart) to see your translation in action.
 7. Create a pull request from your changes and I will check over it and merge it if there are no issues with it.

+## Feedback (Suggestions/Issues)

+If you encountered an issue/error or have a suggestion, open an issue with sufficient information.

 # 🔗Credits